Do I Need Medicare Supplemental Insurance?

 What is Medicare Supplement Insurance

+In order to enroll in a supplement Medicare plan, you need to be enrolled in Medicare plans A and B. If you are not enrolled in these plans, you cannot receive Medicare supplement insurance.
 While Medicare plans A and B are great, they have some gaps where you may not be covered.
 In the event of an incident, you could pay more out of pocket unless you have a Medicare supplement.
-Medicare supplements cover many of the gaps that plans A and B do not cover.
+Medicare supplements cover many of the gaps that plan A and B do not cover.

 What is Not Covered Under Medicare Plans A and B?